Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - [CANCEL]
-  Click this button to cancel adding a connection and close the *Create Channels Offer* window.
+  Click this button to cancel adding an offer and close the *Create Offer* window.

 - [SAVE]
-  Click this button to save the connection and close the *Create Channels Offer* window.
+  Click this button to save the offer and close the *Create Offer* window.

 #### Add to multiple connections